 If there is a single dish that will get you hooked on Greek cuisine, it is Spanakopita.
-This spinach pie uses layers phyllo and a feta-spinach mix to create a delicious snack or light main dish.
+This spinach pie uses layers of phyllo and a feta-spinach mix to create a delicious snack or light main dish.
 It's fantastic and surprisingly easy to make.
 Because you'll use pre-made phyllo, you don't have to worry about making this complicated but flavorful dough.